nowsprinting/blender-like-sceneview-hotkeys/README.md

 ## Settings

-If your keyboard without a numpad, open preferences... | Blender-like SceneView Hotkeys, and turn on `Emulate Numpad`.
+If your keyboard without a Numpad, open preferences... | Blender-like SceneView Hotkeys, and turn on `Emulate Numpad`.

 However, in the Unity Editor, already assigned the `2` key.
 If you are using Unity 2019 or later, you can change the assignment with Shortcuts Manager.

 ## Features

-Implements some of Blender's hotkeys.
+Some of Blender's hotkeys Implement.
 See [Documentation](./Documentation~/blender-like-sceneview-hotkeys.md) page for implemented hotkeys.

 See [Navigating - Blender Manual](https://docs.blender.org/manual/en/latest/editors/3dview/navigate/index.html) for all Blender's hotkeys.